October 13, 2025

 Why It Beats Figma

 Figma makes you do everything manually.
 Kosmik's AI handles the busywork while you focus on creative thinking.
 Plus, the built-in browser means you're not constantly switching between apps just to find inspiration.
+See the full Kosmik vs Figma comparison.

-2. Miro - Best for Enterprise Whiteboarding and Workshop Facilitation
+2. Miro: Best for Enterprise Whiteboarding and Workshop Facilitation

 Miro is the go-to tool for digital whiteboarding.
 Think enterprise-grade collaboration platform with every feature you'd need for running workshops at scale.
 If you're facilitating workshops for big teams or need every integration under the sun, this is your tool.